-The Strategy Committee (members listed above) advises the Board of Directors on strategic matters (such as material acquisitions, divestitures, alliances, and joint ventures) as well as strategic planning and definition of development priorities.
+The Strategy Committee (members listed above) advises the Board of Directors on strategic matters (such as material acquisitions, divestitures, alliances and joint ventures) as well as strategic planning and definition of development priorities.
 The regulations of the Strategy Committee can be viewed at www.sulzer.com/governance (under "Regulations").
-In 2017, two meetings in May and September took place, taking three hours on average.
-The CEO and the CFO attended both meetings.
+In 2018, one meeting in September took place, taking three hours.
+The CEO and the CFO attended the meeting.